1 × Dose or Rate Formula

 1. Dr. Smith has ordered a heparin infusion of 1,000 units/hour (u/hr) for John Doe in bed 7.
 The infusion is to be mixed as 25,000 units (u) in 500 milliliters (mL) .9% NS.
 What rate will the IV pump be set to?
 In this example,

 - Volume of dose available = 500 mL

 The answer is an infusion at = 20 mL/hr.

-2) Give 40mg of Lasix® (furosemide) IVP.
-The vial of furosemide contains 100 mg per 10 mL.
+2. Give 40 milligrams (mg) of Lasix® (furosemide) IVP.
+The vial of Lasix® contains 100 mg per 10 mL.
 In the example,

 - Volume of dose available = 10 mL

 The answer is a 1 × dose of = 4 mL.